43 Miles Backpacking Over 4 Days from Onion Valley to Whitney Portal

 Day 1 - June 4, 2015

-We drove up Wednesday night and slept at Whitney Portal (to get some elevation under our belts before we started the hike Thursday).
-Thursday morning we left one car at Whitney Portal and then all drove down to pick up our permits from the permit office... which doesn't open till 8am.
+We drove up on a Wednesday night and slept at some of the campgrounds at Whitney Portal to get some elevation acclimation under our belts before we started the hike Thursday.
+Thursday morning we left one car at Whitney Portal and then piled into our second vehicle and all drove down to pick up our permits from the permit office (Eastern Sierra InterAgency Visitor Center) which didn’t open until 8am.

 Permits.
 Bear Canisters.
-Whitney Portal Poop Bags.
+Whitney Portal Poop Bags (aka WAG Bags).
 Check, Check, and Check.

 Our hike began at Onion Valley Campground, which is about 15 miles up into the mountains from the small town of Independence.
 We were a bit worried about weather for our trip, with forecasts promising light snow for the rest of the weekend.
 We got started around 9:45am.

 The first milestone was Kearsarge Pass (11,760 feet), and right when we got started hiking towards the pass... it started snowing.
 That might've been a bad sign to most people, but we were determined...
-I mean, we had just started.
+I mean, we had just started!
 So we kindly ignored the snow and trudged on towards the pass.
-Fortunately, the snow wasn't sticking too bad and was on and off.

 We passed a number of beautiful lakes on our way up.

 I'm not going to lie.
 I struggled on our way up to the pass.
 My pack was killing my lower back.
-My pack was probably around 45lbs (about 10 lbs heavier than I wanted it to be, but I couldn't decided on what to sacrifice with the unpredictable weather and that darn bear canister weighs a billion pounds).
+My pack was probably around 45lbs, about 10 lbs heavier than I wanted it to be, but I couldn't decide on what to sacrifice with the unpredictable weather and that darn bear canister weighs one billion (fact) pounds.
 Later, we adjusted my tent above my pack instead of to the side, and it magically fixed the whole problem... amazing how a little bit of off balance weight can hurt your back so much.